Yan-Oliveira/doc-fao/content/ticket-watchlist/admin/communication-notifications/ticket-notifications.rst

 - Watchlist owner change notification
 - Watchlist queue change notification
 - Watchlist state change notification
+- Ticket watcher reminder notification

 To view the notifications:

-1. Open the *Ticket Notifications* module of the administrator interface.
+1. Go to the *Ticket Notifications* screen of the administrator interface.
 2. Find the notifications start with ``Watchlist``.